mismasilfver/FPL2025/README.md

 ## Potential implementation of database and authentication (online)
-- use firebase or supabase for database
+- use firebase or supabase for database or SQLite for fully offline db
 - use firebase or supabase authentication for authentication
-- added two readme files on the topic and options

 ## Lessons learned about using agentic AI (Windsurf)
 - good tests are important (duh)